Jayabharathi3/Simulation-project--Digital-Electronics/README.md

 Create a project with required entities.

 ## Step 2
-Create a module along with file name for both Multiplexer .
+Create a module along with file name for  Multiplexer .

 ## Step 3
-Run the module and get the respective RTL outputs.
+Type the code in the created module and run the stimulation.

 ## Step 4
+After it get successfully runned  get the respective RTL outputs.

+## Step 5
 Create university program(VWF) for getting timing diagram.

-## Step 5
+## Step 6
-Give the respective inputs for timing diagram and obtain the results.
+Give the respective inputs for timing diagram .

+## Step 7
+Obtain the results.

 # PROGRAM
 ```
 /*